jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 information that was on the exam.
  Mary updated her Facebook status before the movie started; hence she had many notifications when she turned her phone back on.
-(No comma needed after hence .)
+(No comma needed after hence.)
 ```
-**Semicolons are used to separate items in a series when those items already have
+**Semicolons are used to separate items in a series when those items already have**
-commas.** Usually you only use commas to separate items in a series, but when the
+**commas.** Usually you only use commas to separate items in a series, but when the
 items already contain commas, semicolons are added for clarity.

 ```